thetarnav/glitched-writer/README.md

 ### What is Glitched Writer:

-> **A lightweight, glitched, text writing module.
+> **A lightweight npm module for writing text to HTML elements.
 Highly customizable settings.
 Decoding, decrypting, scrambling, and simply spelling out text.**

 ### Features: